CiaranWelsh/rr_docker/README.md

 Here are some scripts for building/testing libRoadrunner Python wheels in manylinux2014 environment, using docker.
-Note that for now this only supports Python 3.8, but it is trivial to add images to do this for other versions.
-See TODOs below.
-This should work for any linux system with Docker, including WSL 2.
+This supports building for Python 3.5-3.8.

 ## Build steps